inner-outer-space/nyc-collisions-analytics/docs/setup_instructions.md

 </br>
 This triggers the collisions_process_all pipeline which reads in a list of the monthly files created in the extraction set.
 The collisions_process_batch pipeline is triggered within this pipeline for each file in the list.
 Local spark is used to create a datetime stamp, asign data types, and calculate the sun phase (day, dusk, dawn, dark) at the time of each collision.
 DBT is used to further transform the collision data and enrich it with the weather data.
 The final data is incrementally added to the BigQuery fact table.
 The pipeline then creates annual, monthly, and vehicle dimension tables.

-## TAKING THE PROJECT DOWN
-When you are done with the project execute `terraform destroy` to take down the resources.
-Once the files and resources are removed, you can delete the project.

 ### EXTRA
 3. Set the GOOGLE_APPLICATION_CREDENTIALS appropriately</br>